Proclamation of accession of Charles III: South Georgia and the South Sandwich Islands

-The proclamation in South Georgia and the South Sandwich Islands was read out by Commissioner Alison Blake via a video link from the Government House in Stanley, Falkland Islands on 11 September to overwintering teams at King Edward Point and Bird Island.
+The proclamation in South Georgia and the South Sandwich Islands was read by Commissioner Alison Blake via a video link from Government House in Stanley, Falkland Islands, on 11 September to overwintering teams at King Edward Point and Bird Island.

 Whereas it has pleased Almighty God to call to His mercy our late Sovereign Lady Queen Elizabeth the Second of Blessed and Glorious memory, by whose Decease the Crown is solely and rightfully come to The Prince Charles Philip Arthur George: I, Alison Mary Blake CMG, Commissioner of South Georgia and the South Sandwich Islands, do now hereby with one voice and Consent of Tongue and Heart publish and proclaim that The Prince Charles Philip Arthur George is now, by the death of our late Sovereign of Happy Memory, become our only lawful and right Liege Lord Charles the Third, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of all His other Realms and Territories, King, Head of the Commonwealth, Defender of the Faith, to whom we do acknowledge all Faith and Obedience with humble Affection; beseeching God by whom Kings and Queens do reign to bless His Majesty with long and happy Years to reign over us.

 Given at Government House, in the City of Stanley, Falkland Islands this eleventh day of September in the year of Our Lord two thousand and twenty two.